National members

 The PEFC alliance provides reach and relevance of forest certification programs around the globe.
 SFI shares the PEFC alliance’s promotion of sustainable forest management and its recognition in the supply chain from the local to the global level.
 SFI is proud to be part of the PEFC alliance, an alliance that fosters and supports initiatives of members that are unique and innovative around the world.

-SFI Program Participants ship products to nearly 140 countries around the world, and thereby also value SFI’s endorsement by PEFC.
+SFI Program Participants ship products to over 90 countries around the world, and thereby also value SFI’s endorsement by PEFC.

 About ATFS